 In many cases, agitation is the most treatable manifestation of a psychiatric emergency.
 Furthermore, treatment of agitation and/or aggression can facilitate the opportunity for a more thorough analysis and diagnosis.
 Agitated patients should be thoroughly examined for both physical and psychological causes for the agitation.
 Organic conditions that may cause agitation range from infections, such as HIV or urinary tract infections in the elderly, to substance abuse [57,58].
 Many of these patients will require pharmacological intervention to calm them quickly and effectively.
 The recommendation is to start with a low dose of the medication and slowly increase the amount if the required benefit is not achieved.

-For the acutely agitated, undifferentiated patient in the ED, benzodiazepines (e.g., lorazepam or midazolam) or first-generation antipsychotics (e.g., droperidol or haloperidol) have been suggested as effective monotherapy for initial drug treatment .
-If rapid sedation is required, consider droperidol instead of haloperidol; however, in cases of acute alcohol intoxication, haloperidol is the medication of choice .
-Second-generation antipsychotics, such as ziprasidone and olanzapine, may also be used for initial drug treatment and have fewer short term side effects than haloperidol and droperidol .
-Agitated but cooperative patients should be treated with a combination of lorazepam and risperidone .
+For the acutely agitated, undifferentiated patient in the ED, benzodiazepines (e.g., lorazepam or midazolam) or first-generation antipsychotics (e.g., haloperidol) have been suggested as effective therapy for initial drug treatment .
+Recommended initial therapy consists of combination haloperidol and lorazepam .
+The addition of benztropine or diphenhydramine may reduce the risk of extrapyramidal symptoms.
+Second-generation antipsychotics, such as ziprasidone and olanzapine, may also be used for initial drug treatment and have fewer short term side effects than haloperidol .
+Agitated but cooperative patients may be treated with a combination of lorazepam and risperidone .
 For the patient with known psychiatric illness for which antipsychotics are indicated, the ACEP has recommended treatment with an antipsychotic (typical or atypical) as effective monotherapy both for management of agitation and initial drug therapy.

 In addition or as an alternative to pharmacological intervention, agitated patients require a safe and quiet room to limit stressors; this is especially true of intoxicated patients, in whom medication (e.g., benzodiazepines) may enhance respiratory depression, or when agitation is secondary to alcohol intoxication .
 Family members or friends who do not cause upset should join the patient in a calm room to reassure safety and provide support.
 If family or friends are not a viable option, it is necessary to have a nonthreatening staff person sit quietly with the patient to ensure that he or she does not become frightened or agitated again.
 Conversations should be respectful and supportive, as condescending or controlling statements may stimulate agitation or combativeness.
 Members of law enforcement or a facility security department may also be required to protect the patient and others from the agitated and potentially aggressive behavior.